Henry Miller: Paris, 1930–1939

 In 1931, Miller was employed by the Chicago Tribune Paris edition as a proofreader, thanks to his friend Alfred Perlès, who worked there.
 Miller took this opportunity to submit some of his own articles under Perlès's name, since at that time only the editorial staff were permitted to publish in the paper.
 This period in Paris was highly creative for Miller, and during this time he also established a significant and influential network of authors circulating around the Villa Seurat.
 At that time a young British author, Lawrence Durrell, became a lifelong friend.
 Miller's correspondence with Durrell was later published in two books.
+Miller also met Betty Ryan, his neighbor at 18 Villa Seurat, with whom he maintained a lifelong friendship.
+She inspired his trip to Greece, as cited in the first lines of The Colossus of Marussi: "I would never have gone to Greece had it not been for a girl named Betty Ryan who lived in the same house with me in Paris."
 During his Paris period he was also influenced by the French Surrealists.

 His works contain detailed accounts of sexual experiences.
 His first published book, Tropic of Cancer (1934), was published by Obelisk Press in Paris and banned in the United States on the grounds of obscenity.
 The dust jacket came wrapped with a warning: "Not to be imported into the United States or Great Britain."
 He continued to write novels that were banned; along with Tropic of Cancer, his Black Spring (1936) and Tropic of Capricorn (1939) were smuggled into his native country, building Miller an underground reputation.
 While the aforementioned novels remained banned in the US for over two decades, in 1939, New Directions published The Cosmological Eye, Miller's first book to be published in the US.
 The collection contained short prose pieces, most of which originally appeared in 1938 in Black Spring and Max and the White Phagocytes.